Blog Hero

 How Digital Learning Increases the Need for Regular Eye Exams

-With screens becoming a huge part of your child’s day-to-day life—both in and out of school—it’s no surprise that eye health has taken on even more importance.
+With screens becoming a huge part of your child’s day-to-day life, both in and out of school, it’s no surprise that eye health has taken on even more importance.
 Digital eye strain is a real issue.

 Spending hours staring at tablets, laptops, and phones can cause eye fatigue, blurry vision, and even headaches.
 And let’s face it, digital learning isn’t going anywhere anytime soon.

-One of the biggest concerns with screen use is blue light exposure.
-Blue light from screens can disrupt sleep patterns and put extra strain on developing eyes.
-While blue light glasses have become popular, they’re not a substitute for regular eye exams.
+Also, blue light from screens can disrupt sleep patterns and put extra strain on developing eyes.
+While blue light glasses have become popular, they lack clinical studies and science to support their efficacy.
+We recommend anti-glare lens coatings instead, and reducing screen time to what’s necessary for schoolwork only.

 Your optometrist can spot early signs of strain and recommend ways to reduce the impact on your child’s vision.
-On top of all this, the nature of close work involved in using screens—whether it’s typing, reading, or watching videos—places extra demands on near vision.
+On top of all this, the nature of close work involved in using screens, whether it’s typing, reading, or watching videos, places extra demands on near vision.

 If your child already has a hidden vision problem, like convergence insufficiency, extensive screen time could make it worse.
 This makes regular eye exams even more crucial, especially as digital learning becomes more integrated into your child’s education.